-Nuve began in 2014, in a workshop above a bakery in the Oltrarno.
+Nuve began in 2014, in a workshop above a bakery in Bali.
 Two friends, three sewing machines, and a stubborn idea: that a bag should outlive its first owner.

 We didn’t want to make many things.
 We wanted to make few things, well, and to know each one.
 So we kept the workshop small.
-We learned from old leatherworkers in Tuscany.
+We learned from old leatherworkers across Indonesia.
 We chose vegetable tanning before it was fashionable, because it ages the way we wanted to age.

 Twelve years on, we are eight people.
 We still know each piece.
 We still bake bread.